emqx/emqx-docs/en_US/security/authz/postgresql.md

 ```

 ::: tip
-The emqx_auth_mysql plugin also includes authentication feature, which can be disabled via comments.
+The emqx_auth_pgsql plugin also includes authentication which can be disabled via comments.
 :::

 ## PostgreSQL Connection information

-PostgreSQL basic connection information needs to be accessible to all nodes in the cluster.
+All nodes in the EMQX cluster must be able to access the PostgreSQL database using the provided connection configuration.

 ```bash
 # etc/plugins/emqx_auth_pgsql.conf